 The Nature Of Chemical Law

-I believe that DNA replication represents a new class of intentional phenomena in which one molecule is a description of another molecule.
+I believe that DNA replication represents a new class of phenomena in which one molecule summarizes many molecules.
 Biologists freely talk about information in biology in the sense that the DNA encodes meaning, but the representational properties of meaning have no explanation.
-DNA replication and transcription correspond to a new type of property in matter where one object describes another object.
+DNA replication and transcription correspond to a new type of property in matter that is best described as meaning.

 The failure of artificial intelligence (AI) to elicit intelligent tasks such as language comprehension (leave alone creativity, problem solving and metaphorical thinking) has led most scientists to recognize that computers cannot deal with meaning.
 Why?
 Because a token in the computer has physical properties but no meaning; the programmer supplies that meaning during designing, writing and testing programs.
 In what way is the human mind able to design, write and test programs that a computer cannot?
 How does a human mind fix problems in a computer program when Turing’s Halting problem proves that it is impossible to write a program that will detect the program’s problems?

-Advances in semantic computing depend on advances in mathematics and physics where a symbol can denote types besides quantities.
-Computing theory has an important role in delineating the necessary types for different classes of problems.
+Advances in semantic computing depend on advances in mathematics and physics where a symbol can denote types.
+Computing theory has an important role in delineating the types for different classes of problems.
 In other words, semantic computing is about finding the elementary symbols and operations (i.e. language) using which any arbitrary semantic program can be written, compiled, and executed.